rgerkin/shared-pleasantness/README.md

 Code and Data for "The perception of odor pleasantness is shared across cultures" (Arshamian et al, 2021) will be deposited here upon publication.
+Reviewers may download a package of code and data via the review website.